This article is also available in other languages:SlovenčinaEspañolDeutsch

-Uyuni is the gateway to the salt flats for most travelers, but also an ideal starting point for exploring the most iconic natural scenery of southern Bolivia.
-This itinerary focuses on the region’s most famous highlights – colorful lagoons full of flamingos, dramatic volcanic landscapes, hot thermal springs, and the high-altitude deserts of the Altiplano.
+For most travelers, Uyuni is the gateway to the salt flats and an ideal jumping-off point for exploring the most iconic landscapes of southern Bolivia.
+This itinerary focuses on the region’s classics—colorful lagoons teeming with flamingos, dramatic volcanic scenery, hot springs, and the high-altitude deserts of the Altiplano.

 Day 1 – Arrival in Uyuni

-After arriving in Uyuni, transfer to your accommodation.
-The rest of the day is for resting after your journey and gradually acclimatizing to the altitude.
-In the evening, we’ll meet for dinner to get to know each other and go over the program for the coming days.
+After arriving in Uyuni, we transfer to our accommodation.
+The rest of the day is for unwinding and gradually acclimatizing to the altitude.
+In the evening we meet over a shared dinner to get to know each other and go over the plan for the days ahead.

 Day 2 – Salar de Uyuni and Isla Incahuasi

-On the second day, we’ll head out to the iconic Salar de Uyuni salt flats.
-We’ll visit the endless white expanse, take time for photography, and explore Isla Incahuasi with its giant cacti rising from the salt.
-The day serves as an introduction to the landscapes of southern Bolivia and an important part of acclimatization.
+On day two we head out onto the iconic Salar de Uyuni.
+We’ll step onto the endless white expanse, make time for photos, and explore Isla Incahuasi, where giant cacti rise from a sea of salt.
+The day serves as an introduction to southern Bolivia’s landscapes and an important step in acclimatization.

 Day 3 – Uyuni → Villa Mar

-We leave the Salar area and head south.
-Along the way, we’ll stop at Laguna Yapi, Laguna Vinto, and visit the interesting rock formations of Ciudad Italia and Copa del Mundo.
-The landscape gradually transforms into the typical southern Bolivian Altiplano.
-In the evening, we’ll arrive in the village of Villa Mar, where dinner and an overnight stay in a comfortable local hotel await.
+We leave the Salar behind and drive south.
+En route we stop at the Yapi and Vinto lagoons and visit the curious rock formations known as Ciudad Italia and Copa del Mundo.
+The scenery gradually shifts into the quintessential southern Bolivian Altiplano.
+By evening we reach the hamlet of Villa Mar for dinner and a night in a comfortable local hotel.

 Day 4 – Laguna Colorada and Árbol de Piedra

 We continue deeper into the Eduardo Avaroa National Reserve.
-Today brings one of the region’s main icons – Laguna Colorada, known for its red color and thousands of flamingos.
-Along the way, we’ll also visit the legendary Árbol de Piedra rock formation.
-We’ll spend the evening in a simple local hostel near the lagoon.
+Today brings one of the region’s signature sights—Laguna Colorada, famous for its red hues and thousands of flamingos.
+Along the way we stop at the legendary stone formation Árbol de Piedra.
+We spend the night in a simple local hostel near the lagoon.

 Day 5 – Sol de Mañana and Laguna Chalviri

-In the morning, we’ll head to the Sol de Mañana geothermal area, where you’ll see fumaroles, bubbling mud, and active volcanic activity at elevations above 4,800 m.
-We’ll then continue to Laguna Chalviri, where you can enjoy bathing in thermal pools right in the heart of the Altiplano.
-Dinner and overnight stay in a local hostel.
+In the morning we drive to the Sol de Mañana geothermal field to see fumaroles, bubbling mud, and active volcanic features at over 4,800 m above sea level.
+We then continue to Laguna Chalviri for a soak in thermal baths right in the heart of the Altiplano.
+Dinner and overnight in a local hostel.

-Today we head north along the Uturuncu volcano massif.
-Along the way, we’ll visit Laguna Kollpa and Laguna Hedionda, known for their flamingos and mineral-rich waters.
-The landscape is open, rugged, and far less visited than the central parts of the reserve.
-We’ll end the evening in simple mountain accommodation in the Uturuncu volcano area.
+Today we travel northward beneath the massif of Uturuncu volcano.
+En route we visit the Kollpa and Hedionda lagoons, known for their flamingos and mineral-rich waters.
+The landscape is open, rugged, and far less visited than the reserve’s central areas.
+We end the day in simple mountain lodging in the Uturuncu area.

 Day 8 – Departure from Uyuni

-After breakfast, transfer to the airport and departure from Uyuni.
+After breakfast, transfer to the airport and flight out of Uyuni.

-The itinerary can be extended by one or two days to include an ascent of Licancabur volcano and/or a summit climb of Uturuncu volcano.
-Both options require very good physical fitness, successful acclimatization, and favorable weather conditions.
+The itinerary can be extended by one or two days to climb Licancabur and/or attempt the summit of Uturuncu.
+Both options require excellent fitness, successful acclimatization, and favorable weather conditions.

 • Duration: 8 to 10 days

-• Pace: moderate, with gradual acclimatization, 4×4 off-road transfers
+• Pace: moderate, with gradual acclimatization; overland drives in 4x4s

-• Program Type: off-road, lagoons, volcanoes, thermal springs, high-altitude landscapes
+• Trip type: off-road, lagoons, volcanoes, hot springs, high-altitude landscapes